LaunchCodeEducation/skills-back-end-java/materials/studios/test/README.md

+---
-# Studio: This is only a test.
+title: "Studio: This is only a test"
+---

 In the [previous studio](../class-design) you were tasked with designing a few Java objects.